epulukcu/Rule_Based_Classification/README.md

 # RULE BASED CLASSIFICATION

-## Business Problem
+## Business Problem & Problem

-● A game company using some features of its customers new level-based customer definitions (persona) and add these new customer definitions.
-Create segments according to these segments and create new How much is the average number of customers coming to the company?
-He wants to guess what he can earn. <br/><br/>
+• A game company using some features of its customers new level-based customer definitions (persona) by using the characteristics of individual customers (level based persona).
+Create segments for new customer definitions according to these segments and create new How much is the average number of customers coming to the company? <br/><br/>
-● E.g: A 25-year-old male from Turkey who is an IOS user how much the user can earn on average is to be determined.
+• E.g: A 25-year-old male from Turkey who is an IOS user how much the user can earn on average is to be determined.

 ## Dataset Story
-● Persona.csv dataset shows the prices of products sold by an international game company.
+• Persona.csv dataset shows the prices of products sold by an international game company.
 Some demographic information of users purchasing these products contains. <br/><br/>
-● The data set consists of records created in each sales transaction.
+• The data set consists of records created in each sales transaction.

 ## Variables
 • PRICE – Customer's spending amount<br/>